Biden welcomes Prime Minister Kishida and praises Japan's growing clout on international stage

 As part of its increased defense, Japan agreed to acquire U.S.-made Tomahawks and other long-range cruise missiles that can hit targets in China or North Korea under a more offensive security strategy.
 Japan, Britain and Italy also began a collaboration on a next-generation jet fighter project.

 “The prime minister is a visionary and courageous leader,” Biden said.
-“When Russia began its brutal invasion of Ukraine two years ago, he did not hesitate to condemn sanctions and isolate Russia and provide billions assistance to Ukraine.
-So under his leadership, Japan set in motion profound changes in his defense policy and its capabilities.”
+“When Russia began its brutal invasion of Ukraine two years ago, he did not hesitate to condemn sanctions and isolate Russia and provide billions assistance to Ukraine."

+Biden also credited Kishida and South Korean President Yoon Suk Yeol for working to repair frosty relations between Tokyo and Seoul.
+Relations have rapidly thawed over the last two years amid shared concerns about China's assertiveness in the Pacific and North Korea's persistent nuclear threats.
+Biden last year hosted the two leaders at the presidential retreat at Camp David in Maryland's Catoctin Mountains.

+The Japan-South Korea relationship is a delicate one because of differing views of World War II history and Japan’s colonial rule over the Korean Peninsula.

 Kishida will remain in Washington on Thursday to take part in a U.S.-Japan-Philippines summit, at which China's increasing aggressive action in the region will loom large over the talks.